balajeetm/balajeetm.github.io/_posts/2017-03-10-cull-epicarp-example.markdown

 Wonder why?
 The butterfly started at the same point remember?<br>
 Ting, Ring - Does that ring a bell?<br>

-If that's understood, this is simple relative velocity problem.<br>
+If that's understood, this is a simple relative velocity problem.<br>
 Time taken to collide is calculated as below<br>

 ```